 It is our mission to serve, invigorate, and strengthen the West End Detroit (WEdetroit) neighborhoods of Virginia Park, LaSalle Gardens, and NW Goldberg through exposure, engagement and education through the arts.
 The Center’s programs include a robust schedule of themed solo and group exhibitions, an artist-in-residency development program, regular artist symposiums and educational workshops, as well as hands-on opportunities for youth, community, veterans and seniors groups.

-The Irwin House Global Art Center and Gallery is located at 2351 W. Grand Blvd., just minutes away from the Motown Museum and Henry Ford Hospital.
-We are currently under construction but welcome your inquiries!
-Please feel free to leave a message below, or contact us at email@example.com or 313.932.7690.
+The Irwin House Global Art Center and Gallery is located at 2351 W. Grand Blvd. (between LaSalle and Linwood) just minutes away from the Motown Museum and Henry Ford Hospital.
+Please feel free to contact us at email@example.com or 313.932.7690.